sametj/Codedex404Page/README.md

 https://github.com/sametj/Codedex404Page/assets/102891262/f398ad98-99a9-452d-a8dc-0b26f025b84e

 # Installation
- - run npm install in terminal.
+ - Run npm install in terminal.
 Wait for complete installation of dependencies
  - After complete installation, use npm run dev to start your local server.
 Click on url link provided in terminal to open the page.